TJ131V1/Wordclock/README.md

 **This repository contains all the files for my custom word clock project, inspired by QLOCKTWO EARTH 45.**
 The clock is a fully functional, physical word-based timepiece built from scratch and controlled by an Arduino Nano.
-In addition to telling the time, it includes several extra features such as:
+It includes four hidden capacitive touch sensors.
+In addition to telling the time, it features:

-Classic games like Snake and Tetris
+- Snake game

-Scrolling custom text
+- Tetris game

-LED visual effects including Conway’s Game of Life, Matrix rain, and a random letter decay animation
+- LED visual effects including custom scrolling text, Conway’s Game of Life, Matrix rain, and a random letter decay animation

 The repository includes:

-**Arduino Code** – All source code for the microcontroller
+- **Arduino Code** – All source code for the microcontroller

-**KiCAD Files** – Complete circuit schematic and PCB layout
+- **KiCAD Files** – Complete circuit schematic and PCB layout

-**2D Cutting Files** – Laser-cut design files for the structural components
+- **2D Cutting Files** – Laser-cut design files for the structural components

 <p align="center">